cybergeek1943/MathFlow/docs/QA.md

-# FunKit Q&A: Addressing Potential Concerns
+# MathFlow Q&A: Addressing Potential Concerns

 ### Performance & Overhead

 **Q: Doesn't adding an abstraction layer introduce significant performance overhead compared to using SymPy/NumPy directly?**
 **A:** The overhead is minimal - just one or two `getattr()` calls, which are negligible compared to the actual mathematical computations.
 Python's attribute lookup is highly optimized, and mathematical operations like integration, differentiation, or root-finding completely dominate any method dispatch overhead.
-In fact, FunKit often provides performance _improvements_ through cached lambdified expressions (eliminating repeated compilation) and automatic algorithm selection (like Horner's method for polynomial evaluation).
+In fact, MathFlow often provides performance _improvements_ through cached lambdified expressions (eliminating repeated compilation) and automatic algorithm selection (like Horner's method for polynomial evaluation).

-**Q: How does FunKit's performance compare to direct SymPy usage in practice?**
+**Q: How does MathFlow's performance compare to direct SymPy usage in practice?**
 **A:** For typical mathematical workflows, performance is equivalent or better.
 The `.n` attribute provides direct access to optimized numerical routines without manual lambdification overhead.
 Any microsecond differences in method dispatch are irrelevant when you're computing integrals or solving equations.

 **Q: How does automatic type conversion between Poly and Expr work?
 Could this cause unexpected behavior?**